The ARC Training Centre for Uniquely Australian Foods works in a collaborative partnership with First Nations Enterprise and Advisory Groups.

 Native plant foods are potently flavoursome and exhibit a broad range of different types of sensory qualities.
 Wattle seed for example, comprises a number of different species, each exhibiting its own completely unique flavour profile when roasted from nutty and chocolate notes to herbaceous and spicy.
 Further, products grown in different regions may have distinctive flavour properties due to the environment from which it is grown, harvested and/or processed.

-A key objective of the training centre is to identify and describe the sensory qualities of the target native food species as well as new food products made with native ingredients.
-This will ensure high consumer acceptance and uptake of native foods in the global market and provide a point of distinction for Australian-grown product.
+A key objective of the training centre is to identify and describe the sensory qualities of the target native food species and support First Nations enterprises create new products made with native ingredients.
+This will help to ensure high consumer acceptance and uptake of native foods in the global market and provide a point of distinction for Australian-grown product.

 Food safety and toxicity

 A key objective of the Training Centre is to define and mitigate any safety or toxicity issues with novel native plant foods and botanicals to facilitate access to major global markets.

 Bioavailability and nutritional quality

 Native plant foods are loaded with phytonutrients, minerals, vitamins and other nutritional components.
 Working in partnership with First Nations partners, an objective of the training centre is to understand what components are present in native plant foods that contribute to maintaining good health.
 The research will also explore how the nutritional components are absorbed and taken up during digestion.

 This technical information will support branding and market development.

 A key objective of the Training Centre is to work with First Nations partners and collaborators to help them develop sustainable business models which involve all stakeholders, by identifying social factors and beneficial First Nations participation across the whole of the native botanicals value chain – from raw material to finished foods.